cirocosta/estaleiro/docs/talk/README.md

 ```

-Interestingly though, this set of repositories is, by default, broader than it
+Interestingly though, this set of repositories is, by default, broader than what
-should from the interpretation of what `main`, `restricted`, `universe`, and
+it should from the interpretation of what `main`, `restricted`, `universe`, and
 `multiverse` means: